Working to make government more effective

 How to radically improve the centre of government.

-The Institute for Government’s Commission on the Centre of Government is looking at why No.10, the Cabinet Office and HM Treasury do not always work as well as they should and what could be done to radically improve the centre of UK government.
+The Institute for Government’s Commission on the Centre of Government looked at why No.10, the Cabinet Office and HM Treasury do not always work as well as they should and what could be done to radically improve the centre of UK government.

 Power with purpose: Final report of the Commission on the Centre of Government